BookingBug/dev.bookingbug.com/docs/roadmap/index.md

 # Documentation Roadmap
 This is the public roadmap for the documentation found at dev.bookingbug.com It goes over the items to be included with each release.

-> currently on Version 1.2 of the documentation see [Semantic Versioning 2.0.0](http://semver.org/) for more information
+> currently on Version 1.1 of the documentation see [Semantic Versioning 2.0.0](http://semver.org/) for more information

 ## Version 1.2
-- **Add overview page to SDK** highlighting why to use it etc. looking after the core API heavy lifting
+- ~~**Add overview page to SDK** highlighting why to use it etc. looking after the core API heavy lifting~~
+- **Revise choosing a plan** Revise in line with feedback.
+- **Page Routing Guide** how the JS SDK routes pages and logic
 - **REST API Event Booking** a tutorial similar to the [service booking](rest-api/service-booking) documentation with user flow diagrams and end point examples
 - **Single Sign On** A tutorial showing developers how to Single Sign-on (SSO) via the API and the JS SDK
-- **Hook back button on History API** currently hitting the browsers back button will take you to the last page but no further.
-The forward button is also disabled, This needs to be accounted for.

 ## Version 1.3
-- **Page Routing Guide** how the JS SDK routes pages and logic
 - **Extending Directives Guide** the number of ways that you can extend controllers
 - **Affiliate Push Notifications** A tutorial showing developers how to use affiliate push notifications via the API and the JS SDK
 - **Full integrations Directory** a full list of integrations ordered by category to be created and added to the docs
+- **Hook back button on History API** currently hitting the browsers back button will take you to the last page but no further.
+The forward button is also disabled, This needs to be accounted for.

 ## Version 1.4
 - **Useful Tools** A page in the documentation highlighting tools that will be of use to a developer working on the platform